-Compare Whitaker Chalk Swindle & Sawyer, LLP v.
-Dart Oil & Gas Corp., No. 4:08-cv-684, 2009 WL 464989, at \4 (N.D.
-Tex.
-Feb.
-23, 2009) (rejecting argument that "Rule 502 is limited to inadvertent disclosures"), with Abington ing a Rule 502(d) order to inadvertent disclosures, the parties run the risk that the court will engage in a Rule 502(b) analysis to determine whether a disclosure was or was not inadvertent.
-This is one of the principal problems with 502(b) that 502(d) eliminates.
-In addition, limiting the order to "inadvertent" disclosures would foreclose the possibility of so-called quick-peek arrangements or production alternatives without a robust privilege review.
+Because the text of Rule 502(d) is not limited to "inadvertent" disclosures, Rule 502(d) orders should be drafted in a way that avoids limiting them to inadvertent disclosures.53 Indeed, by restricting a Rule 502(d) order to inadvertent disclosures, the parties run the risk that the court will engage in a Rule 502(b) analysis to determine whether a disclosure was or was not inadvertent.
+This is one of the principal problems with 502(b) that 502(d) eliminates.54 In addition, limiting the order to "inadvertent" disclosures would foreclose the possibility of so-called quick-peek arrangements or production alternatives without a robust privilege review.